rwijtvliet/portfolyo/docs/specialized_topics/timezones.rst

 =========
 Timezones
 =========

 Working with timezones can be a real headache.
 Here are some common scenarios and how to handle them.

+.. contents:: Page contents:
+   :depth: 1
+   :local:

 .. note:: In general, a lot of problems and ambiguity can be removed by **picking a timezone and sticking to it** - and converting all incoming timeseries into this timezone.

 ------------
 Preparations
 ------------

+We assume our data is in ``fr``, which is a ``pandas.Series`` or ``pandas.DataFrame``.

-The frequency must be set or inferrable.
+The frequency of the index must be set or inferrable.
 This means that gaps are filled (e.g. with ``fr.resample().asfreq()``) and, if necessary, timestamps are localized (with ``fr.tz_localize()``).
 In addition, each timestamp must fall at a period boundary, i.e., when dealing with daily values, the timestamps are all at midnight, and not at e.g. noon.
 This is all checked by the functions below.

-Finally, the timestamps should be left-bound.
-This cannot be checked by the functions, so it is assumed.
+Finally, it is assumed that the timestamps are :ref:`left-bound<righttoleft>`.

 -------------------------
 Convert to timezone-aware
 -------------------------

 The most common case is where we have a timezone tied to a geographic location.
 In that case, we can do our conversions with the ``portfolyo.force_tzaware()`` function.
 In this example we will use the "Europe/Berlin" timezone.
-Here is how we can convert any timeseries (or dataframe) ``fr`` into this timezone:
+Here is how we can convert any timeseries (or dataframe) ``fr`` into this timezone, depending on the situation:

 * The index already has the correct timezone set.
 This can be checked with ``fr.index.tz``.
 In this case, nothing needs to be done (and if we pass it to ``portfolyo.force_tzaware()``, it is returned as-as).